scientific-python/blog.scientific-python.org/content/posts/mplhep/introducing-mplhep/index.md

 This post walks through three things mplhep contributes: a histogram plotting function for pre-binned data, comparison panels (ratio/pull/efficiency) on top of it, and a set of experiment style sheets that match the conventions ATLAS, CMS, LHCb, ALICE and DUNE publications require.

-## Pre-binned histograms: from `plt.stairs` to `mh.histplot`
+## Plotting pre-binned histograms

 If you want to plot a histogram matplotlib had a great function for it - `plt.hist`, except in it's convenience it not only serves the plotting, but also wraps the histogramming - `(counts, edges)` from `np.histogram`.
 But if the histogram you want to visualize is already _made_ you used to have to either "hack" `plt.hist` by filling 1's and passing histogram values as weights, or use `plt.step` and hack your `len(x) = len(y) + 1` input information into the same length or accept `plt.bar` with its own limitations.

 To improve this particulare user experience the `mplhep` authors contributed a new distinct primitive [`plt.stairs`](https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.stairs.html), which was added in matplotlib 3.4 specifically for pre-binned data.
 This simplifies the syntax for HEP users significantly, but at the same time `plt.stairs` is still just a primitive function compared to the rich functionality of `plt.hist`.
-To mimic and indeed extend this functionality for the needs of particle physicists and indeed anyone who handles pre-binned histograms, we present the `mplhep` (imported as `mh`) library with `mh.histplot` at its core.
+To mimic and indeed extend this functionality for the needs of particle physicists and indeed anyone who handles pre-binned histograms, we present the `mplhep` (imported as `mh`) library with [`mh.histplot`](https://scikit-hep.org/mplhep/latest/guide_basic_plotting/) at its core (see also the full [docs](https://scikit-hep.org/mplhep/latest/)).

 <div style="display: grid; grid-template-columns: 1fr 1fr; column-gap: 1.5rem; row-gap: 0.5rem; margin: 1.5rem 0; align-items: start;">